retorquere/zotero-better-bibtex/README.md

 the "extra" field of the item, using bibtex: [your citekey].
 If you edit and re-export, these citekeys will be used.

 The extension also does a more thorough mapping between unicode characters and latex commands.

-When exporting a collection, the extension defaults to a recursive export, but this too can be configured in about:config.
+Install by downloading the XPI above; after that, it will auto-update.

-Install by downloading the XPI above; after that, it will auto-update
+Configuration currently does not have an UI; to change the settings, go to about:config to change the following keys.

-Configuration currently does not have an UI; to change the settings, go to about:config to change the following keys
+A change to these requires a restart of Zotero to take effect.

 | key                                       | default |                                                                           |
 |:----------------------------------------- |:------- |:------------------------------------------------------------------------- |